3 Great Alternatives To Envelope Stuffing Jobs

 Envelope-stuffing jobs you see are scams because they make false promises and scam you out of money.

-Jobs offering envelope-stuffing are not legitimate.
+So is there any such thing as a legit envelope-stuffing job?
+Unfortunately, jobs offering to pay you good money to stuff envelopes are not legitimate.
 The hope that these illegitimate companies have is to recruit as many people as possible so they can make money.
 There's no real business operation.

 These businesses are either collecting money from people who will have to recruit more people to make money or, just stealing people's money who send the startup fee and receive nothing.